The strong global dimension of piecewise hereditary algebras: Introduction

-The strategy of the proof of Theorem~\ref{thma} and Theorem~\ref{thmb} is described in Section~\ref{section_strat}.
+The strategy of these proofs is described in Section~\ref{section_strat}.
 In particular, the structure of the text is given in \ref{start5}.
 The text uses the following notation and general setup.
-Let $\k$ be an algebraically closed field and $\mathcal T$ be a triangulated $\k$-category which is triangle equivalent to the bounded derived category of a hereditary abelian category having finite dimensional ${\rm Hom}$-spaces, split idempotents and tilting objects.
+Keep $\k$ and $\mathcal T$ as set previously.
 Given a full subcategory $\mathcal H$ of $\mathcal T$ which is hereditary, abelian and stable under taking direct summands, the embedding $\mathcal H\hookrightarrow \mathcal T$ extends to an equivalence of triangulated categories $\mathcal D^b(\mathcal H)\xrightarrow{\sim} \mathcal T$ if and only if $\mathcal H$ generates $\mathcal T$ as a triangulated category.
 Subcategories satisfying all these conditions are used frequently in this text.
 They are called \emph{{\hereds}}.
 When $\mathcal H$ arises from a weighted projective line, the full subcategory consisting of torsion objects (or torsion free objects) is denoted by $\mathcal H_0$ (or $\mathcal H_+$, respectively).
 Given $X,Y\in \mathcal T$, the space ${\rm Hom}_{\mathcal T}(X,Y)$ is denoted by ${\rm Hom}(X,Y)$, and the more convenient notation ${\rm Ext}^i(X,Y)$ will stand for ${\rm Hom}(X,Y[i])$ ($i\in\mathbb Z$) whenever $X$ and $Y$ lie in a same {\hered}.
 Given an additive category $\mathcal A$, the class of indecomposable objects in $\mathcal A$ is denoted by ${\rm ind}\,\mathcal A$.
 The standard duality functor ${\rm Hom}(-,\k)$ is denoted by $D$.
 By an {\it Auslander-Reiten component} (of $\mathcal T$) is meant a connected component of the Auslander-Reiten quiver of $\mathcal T$.
+The Auslander-Reiten translation of $\mathcal T$ is denoted by $\tau$.
 By a {\it transjective} component is meant an Auslander-Reiten component which has only finitely many $\tau$-orbits.
-A full and additive subcategory $\mathcal A\subseteq \mathcal T$ that is stable under taking direct summands is called a \emph{one-parameter family of pairwise orthogonal tubes} if its indecomposable objects form a (disjoint) union of pairwise orthogonal tubes in the Auslander-Reiten quiver of $\mathcal T$, and this union is maximal for the inclusion; equivalently, there exists a {\hered} $\mathcal H\subseteq \mathcal T$ arising from a weighted projective line and such that $\mathcal A=\mathcal H_0$ (see \ref{tube_family}); in particular, $\mathcal A$ is convex in $\mathcal T$ (\ref{morphAR}).
+Let $\mathcal A\subseteq \mathcal T$ be a full additive subcategory stable under taking direct summands.
+It is called a \emph{one-parameter family of pairwise orthogonal tubes} if it is convex and its indecomposable objects form a (disjoint) union of pairwise orthogonal tubes in the Auslander-Reiten quiver of $\mathcal T$, and if it is maximal for these properties; equivalently, there exists a {\hered} $\mathcal H\subseteq \mathcal T$ arising from a weighted projective line and such that $\mathcal A=\mathcal H_0$ (see \ref{tube_family}).
 Here two tubes $\mathcal U,\mathcal V$ are called \emph{orthogonal} whenever ${\rm Hom}(X,Y[i])=0$ for every $X\in\mathcal U$, $Y\in \mathcal V$, $i\in \mathbb Z$.
-On the other hand, $\mathcal A$ is called a \emph{{\za}} if it is convex and its indecomposable objects form a (disjoint) union of Auslander-Reiten components of shape $\mathbb ZA_{\infty}$ in the Auslander-Reiten quiver of $\mathcal T$, and this union is maximal for the inclusion.
-It follows from the Auslander-Reiten structure of $\mathcal T$ that $\mathcal A$ is such a family if and only if exactly one of the following situations occurs for some {\hered} $\mathcal H\subseteq \mathcal T$ \begin{itemize} \item $\mathcal H$ arises from a weighted projective line with negative Euler characteristic and $\mathcal A=\mathcal H_+$, \item or else, $\mathcal H$ arises from a hereditary algebra of wild representation type and $\mathcal A$ consists of the objects obtained as direct sums of regular indecomposable modules over that algebra. \end{itemize}
+On the other hand, $\mathcal A$ is called a \emph{{\za}} if it is convex and its indecomposable objects form a (disjoint) union of Auslander-Reiten components of shape $\mathbb ZA_{\infty}$ in the Auslander-Reiten quiver of $\mathcal T$, and if it is maximal for these properties.
+This is the case if and only if exactly one of the following situations occurs for some {\hered} $\mathcal H\subseteq \mathcal T$ \begin{itemize} \item $\mathcal H$ arises from a weighted projective line with negative Euler characteristic and $\mathcal A=\mathcal H_+$, \item or else, $\mathcal H$ arises from a hereditary algebra of wild representation type and $\mathcal A$ consists of the objects obtained as direct sums of regular indecomposable modules over that algebra. \end{itemize}